ultralytics/ultralytics/docs/models/yolo-nas.md

 ### Supported Modes

+The YOLO-NAS models support both inference and validation modes, allowing you to predict and validate results with ease.
+Training mode, however, is currently not supported.

 | Mode       | Supported          |
 |------------|--------------------|
 | Inference  | :heavy_check_mark: |
 | Validation | :heavy_check_mark: |
 | Training   | :x:                |

+Harness the power of the YOLO-NAS models to drive your object detection tasks to new heights of performance and speed.

 ## Acknowledgements and Citations